Is there information on previous exhibitions by EAST?

-Following a Thread ... allows each member to follow their own creative journey and develop individual themes that are both meaningful and reflect the considerations that slowly unfold during an extended period of research and contemplation.
+Following a Thread ... allowed each member to follow their own creative journey and develop individual themes that were both meaningful and reflected the considerations that slowly unfolded during an extended period of research and contemplation.

-There are no limits to artistic creative interpretation and Following a Thread…. explores many of these within the exciting dimension of textile art.
+There are no limits to artistic creative interpretation and Following a Thread…. explored many of these within the exciting dimension of textile art.